RashidaKapadia/Sportcred-App/doc/sprint3/PB.md

 __* 10: As a casual basketball fan, I want to see what the “hot” topics in basketball are when I get on the app, as well as what the common viewpoints and arguments for each side are.__

 Given that users are on the debates page, when they click a “view debates” button, they should be able to view current and past debates and select how much they agree or disagree using a slider.

+## Sprint2 Bugs
+__* If a user force closes the app when in the middle of the trivia, the should get -10 points deduction in ACS history __* Investigate null errors that happen with page navigation __* When a user is signing up, when they pick their birthday the user should not be able to choose a date in the future.